 FYA has achieved all three levels within London Youth’s Quality Mark; Bronze, Silver and Gold.
 The Bronze award focuses on the policies and procedures clubs need to have in place to ensure they are operating legally and safely.
 Silver focuses more on the opportunities provided to young people, as well as their training and support provided to staff and volunteers.
 The Gold award is a badge of excellence which focuses on providing evidence that the club is committed to continuous improvement and involves young people at all levels.

 FYA’s monitoring and evaluation framework for youth social action is validated by the Project Oracle Youth Evidence Hub.
 Project Oracle is an accreditation programme that supports youth organisations gather high quality evidence and produce robust evaluation frameworks.

-FYA was awarded the Queen’s Award for Voluntary Service in June 2019, the highest award given to voluntary organisations in the UK to recognise outstanding contributions made to local communities.
+FYA was awarded the Queen’s Award for Voluntary Service, the highest award given to voluntary organisations in the UK to recognise outstanding contributions made to local communities.
 The Award recognises groups whose work with volunteers has significantly benefited others and claims it ‘sets the national benchmark for excellence in volunteering’.
 The award is the equivalent to the MBE and is managed by the Department of Culture, Media and Sport.

 Young people who have excelled, overcome obstacles or made sacrifices to help others had their achievements recognised at the Camden Youth Awards.
 FYA won the category of Youth Provision for its peer mentoring programme.
 The project supported over 700 young people during the Covid 19 pandemic in online and face to face sessions with issues including mental health, homelessness, and parental conflict.